 During another competition involving Brees, Fitzgerald was the judge.
 Separately, he told both sides that neither picked up on the fact that the two-year deal Brees just completed was a bridge to whatever might come next.
 The agent side could have used this to leverage more from the team up-front, while the team side could have used this to keep any future deal short.
 Nearly every negotiating session seemed to include endless possibilities like this.

 The objectives, which were designed to keep the process moving toward a deal, sometimes had a way of tripping teams up.
 One agent side, which fared pretty well otherwise, tried to meet the objective of $14 million in average per year (APY) for Johnson but got talked into settling for a $6 million option bonus in Year 3.
 The problem with an expensive option bonus like that, for a player who would be 30 at that point, is that it essentially guarantees that player will be cut before the option kicks in.
-A signing bonus, which is payable up front and which allows the team to spread out the cap hit, would have been the wiser course of action.
+A signing bonus, which can be payable up front and which allows the team to spread out the cap hit, would have been the wiser course of action.

 “People kind of might end up—I’m not saying that they get confused, but sometimes people might end up fighting over stuff that—it doesn’t necessarily translate to how it really goes,” Kaner said.

 In the finals, Chapman U. opened with a lowball team-side offer for Ansah (three years, $24 million, $8 million signing bonus), with Villanova asking for an elite-level deal (five years, $76 million, $20 million signing bonus) based on Ansah’s production as a pass rusher.